4127157/ansimuz-tutorial-yt-phaser/README.md

 to.
 All non-commercial and experimental learning changes.

 - Pause screen
-- Controls screen at the beginning of the screen
+- Controls screen at the beginning of the game
-- More bullet types
+- Bullet types
 - More enemy animations
 - Lives
 - Ship types